hoamle/hoamle.github.io/_posts/2017-02-01-machine-learning-appendix.md

 *Use case(s)*: update optimal parameter {% m %} \hat{\theta} {% em %}'s of a neural network (or a certain class of probabilistic models) by gradient descent algorithms;

 ## Manifold learning
-> __Manifold Learning__ (often also referred to as [__non-linear dimensionality reduction__](http://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction)) pursuits the goal to ___embed data that originally lies in a high dimensional space in a lower dimensional space___, while preserving characteristic properties.
+> {% sidenote 'sn-id-manifold' "comment: not completely sure about this definition"  %} __Manifold Learning__ (often also referred to as [__non-linear dimensionality reduction__](http://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction)) pursuits the goal to ___embed data that originally lies in a high dimensional space in a lower dimensional space___, while preserving characteristic properties.
 This is possible because *for any high dimensional data to be interesting, it must be intrinsically low dimensional*.
 For example, images of faces might be represented as points in a high dimensional space (let's say your camera has 5MP -- so your images, considering each pixel consists of three values \[r,g,b\], lie in a 15M dimensional space), but not every 5MP image is a face.
 Faces lie on a sub-manifold in this high dimensional space.
 A **sub-manifold** is ___locally Euclidean___, i.e. if you take two _very similar points_, for example two images of identical twins, you can _interpolate_ between them and still _obtain an image on the manifold_, but ___globally not Euclidean___ -- if you take two images that are very different --- for example [Arnold Schwarzenegger](http://www.anorak.co.uk/wp-content/uploads/2011/07/31.jpeg) and [Hillary Clinton](http://vivirlatino.com/i/2008/11/hillary-clinton.jpg) -- you _cannot interpolate_ between them{% sidenote 'sn-manifold-global' "The example assumely talked about a \"limited\" face image manifold right?" %}.
 > <cite>[(ref)](http://www.cs.cornell.edu/~kilian/research/manifold/manifold.html)</cite>